Price Heterogeneity as a Source of Heterogeneous Demand: Model and basic definitions

-(which has the same form as (\ref{ourdataset})) is rationalizable with heterogenous preferences.
-In other words, $\cal D$ is RUM-rationalizable if there is a way of sorting the expenditure allocations in $E^t$ so that the entire data set could be understood as arising from $N$ utility-maximizing consumers, all of whom face prices $\overline{\mathbf{p}}^t$ at each observation $t$, but have possibly heterogenous preferences.
+(which has the same form as (\ref{ourdata set})) is rationalizable with heterogeneous preferences.
+In other words, $\cal D$ is RUM-rationalizable if there is a way of sorting the expenditure allocations in $E^t$ so that the entire data set could be understood as arising from $N$ utility-maximizing consumers, all of whom face prices $\overline{\mathbf{p}}^t$ at each observation $t$, but have possibly heterogeneous preferences.
 We can compare this notion of rationalization with that under the \textbf{random price model} (RPM).
-The cross sectional data set $\cal D$ is \textbf{RPM-rationalizable} there are sorting functions $\{\sigma^t\}_{t\in T}$ such that $\mathcal{E}(\{\sigma^t\}_{t\in T})$ (as defined by (\ref{sortE})) is rationalizable by heterogenous prices, subject to some consistency condition on the heterogenous prices.
+The cross-sectional data set $\cal D$ is \textbf{RPM-rationalizable} if there are sorting functions $\{\sigma^t\}_{t\in T}$ such that $\mathcal{E}(\{\sigma^t\}_{t\in T})$ (as defined by (\ref{sortE})) is rationalizable by heterogeneous prices, subject to some consistency condition on the heterogeneous prices.